Fight Menu

 Who won Wilder vs Ortiz?

-Deontay Wilder beat Luis Ortiz by technical knockout in the 10th round on Saturday 3rd March 2018 at Barclays Center in New York.
+Deontay Wilder beat Luis Ortiz by technical knockout in the 10th round on Saturday, March 3rd, 2018, at Barclays Center, New York.

 The fight was scheduled to take place over 12 rounds in the Heavyweight division, which meant there was no weight limit.